 Criteria JORC Code explanation Commentary programs utilised either electronic continuous logging survey tool (AusLog A698 deviation tool) or gyroscopic survey equipment.
 2019-20 DD was surveyed at regular downhole intervals (every 30m with an additional end-of-hole survey) using electronic gyroscopic survey equipment.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 Core recovery data was recorded for each run by measuring total length of core retrieved against the downhole interval actually drilled and stored in the database.
-KIN representatives continuously monitor core recovery and core presentation quality as drilling is conducted and issues or discrepancies are rectified promptly to maintain industry best standards.
+AAJ representatives continuously monitor core recovery and core presentation quality as drilling is conducted and issues or discrepancies are rectified promptly to maintain industry best standards.
 Core recoveries averaged &gt;95%, even when difficult ground conditions were being encountered.
 When poor ground conditions were anticipated, a triple tube drilling configuration was utilised to maximize core recovery Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc.) photography.
 The total length and percentage of the relevant intersections logged.
 Aruma DD logging is carried out on site once geology personnel retrieve core trays from the drill rig site.
 Core is collected from the rig daily.
 The entire length of every hole is logged.
 Recorded data includes lithology, alteration, structure, texture, mineralisation, sulphide content, weathering and other features.
 Drillhole collar coordinates, azimuth, dip, depth and sampling intervals are also recorded.
 Aruma DD logging is to geological contacts.
 Qualitative logging includes classification and description of lithology, weathering, oxidation, colour, texture and grain size.
 Quantitative logging includes percentages of identified minerals, veining, and structural measurements (using a kenometer tool).
 In addition, logging of diamond drilling includes geotechnical data, RQD and core recoveries.
-Drill core is photographed at the Cardinia.
+Drill core is photographed at the Cardinia site, prior to any cutting and/or sampling, and then stored at Cardinia.
 Photographs are available for every diamond drillhole completed by Aruma and a selection of various RC chip trays.
 SG data is also collected.
 All information collected is entered directly into laptop computers or tablets, validated in the field, and then transferred to the database.
 The level of logging detail is considered appropriate for exploration and to support appropriate mineral resource estimation, mining studies, and metallurgical studies.
 Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
-For all sample types, the nature, quality and appropriateness of the sample As noted above diamond core samples were either cut in half longitudinally or a third longitudinally, using an automated Corewise core saw.
-Core was placed in boats, holding core in place.
-Core sample intervals varied from 0.3 to 1.3m in length but were predominantly aligned to 1m intervals or with sample boundaries which respected geological contacts.
+For all sample types, the nature, quality and appropriateness of the sample All diamond core samples are submitted as half core, cut on site by a Corewise automated core saw Representative samples were selected for assay at the discretion of the logging geologist.